senicko/code-runner/README.md

 # Code runner

-Code runner is a go program that takes code as an input and returs the output.
+Code runner is a go program that takes code as an input and returs the generated output.

 ## Examples